Scout24/livestatus_service/README.md

 An added benefit is that queries always return up-to-date information as opposed to the ominous global state file (searching for "status.dat" should get you going on this).
 Unfortunately having a local socket also means that accessing livestatus over the network is not possible out-of-the-box.
+Using SSH is just awkward and exposing the socket through TCP is probably a huge security flaw.

 Livestatus-service solves this problem by exposing the full functionality of the socket over a simple HTTP API.
+Due to using httpd and flask, you can build in authentication easily - put basicAuth in flask directly or the httpd access configuration of your choice.

 ## 1-step checkout, test, build